“Go to your girlfriends, I will be grateful if you never come back here!” Nneoma yelled as she watched Jackson pack his luggage out of the house.

 She shouted and cried at the same time.

-She slammed her door and wailed, then she took a bible and began to scream, “Jehovah! are you there watching your daughter suffer like this?
+She slammed her door and wailed, then she took a Bible and began to scream, “Jehovah! are you there watching your daughter suffer like this?
 How long will I wait?
 For how long will I be like this?”
-She lamented and cried out.

-The knock came In at intervals; It was Editi.
+The knock came at intervals; it was Editi.

 For one consecutive week, Nneoma hadn’t been seen outside.
 Editi wasn’t comfortable with what was happening to her friend.